EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Method

 where $\mathcal{H}_i$ represents frequency-selective operators and $\alpha_i(\mathbf{X})$ denotes content-adaptive weights that dynamically modulate the contribution of each frequency component based on the content distribution.
 The frequency-selective operators are designed to capture complementary spectral characteristics:

 where $\mathrm{GAP}$ and $\phi$ denote global average pooling and GELU.
 The low-frequency component $\mathcal{H}_\text{low}$ employs average pooling to capture smooth, global structural information, analogous to low-pass filtering.
 The mid-frequency component $\mathcal{H}_\text{mid}$ preserves the original features to preserve detailed information.
 The high-frequency component $\mathcal{H}_\text{high}$ utilizes depthwise convolution to enhance edge and texture details, effectively acting as a learnable high-pass filter adapts to input characteristics.
+Consequently, the three pathways should be interpreted as frequency-selective proxies rather than wavelet coefficients.

 This design allows the module to adaptively emphasize different frequency components, such as enhancing high-frequency details in texture-rich regions while accentuating low-frequency components in smoother background areas.